kermitt2/article_dataset_builder/Readme.md

 ### Third party services

-The following tools need to be installed and running, with access information specified in the configuration file (`config.json`):
+The following tools need to be installed/accessed and running, with access information specified in the configuration file (`config.json`):

 - [Grobid](https://github.com/kermitt2/grobid), for converting PDF into XML TEI